 Knowing how to perform squats safely and effectively is key to seeing results.
 Specifically, if you want to grow your gluteus muscles (or “glutes”), there are a few important factors to keep in mind.

-First, Jim White, an exercise physiologist and personal trainer in Virginia Beach, VA, notes that there is no official magic number of squats that will automatically show results.
-But most trainers agree on a similar ideal starting point: squatting two to three times a week for roughly three to five sets of eight to 12 squat reps.
+First, Jim White, an exercise physiologist and personal trainer in Virginia Beach, Virginia, notes that there is no official magic number of squats that will automatically show results.
+But most trainers agree on a similar ideal starting point: Squatting two to three times a week for roughly three to five sets of eight to 12 squat reps.
 (Find out exactly how long you need to hold a plank to flatten your belly.)

 How to incorporate squats into your exercise routine

 The specific weight used, however, may vary based on skill level and mobility—but not necessarily gender.
-“The amount lifted will depend on factors such as the person’s own body weight, fitness level, age, and body structure and leverages,” says Robert S. Herbst, 19-time World Champion Powerlifter in Larchmont, NY.
+“The amount lifted will depend on factors such as the person’s own body weight, fitness level, age, and body structure and leverages,” says Robert S. Herbst, 19-time World Champion Powerlifter in Larchmont, New York.
 Herbst advises breaking up your squatting frequency as well and including rest days between your squat workouts.

 If you’re looking for exactly how to execute this leg-strengthening exercise, check out the tips for how to do a squat.
 Herbst emphasizes that you shouldn’t lean forward too much, which could stress your lower back.
 And don’t allow your knees to bow inwards, either.
 (Learn more about what causes knee pain when squatting.)

 Vary your squats for more gains

 Ariel Osharenko, a physical therapist, USA Olympic weightlifting coach, and personal trainer and founder of On Point Physical Therapy in New York, NY, says to check your ego at the door when it comes to a starting squat weight.
 “As you gain strength over time, you can begin gradually increasing the weight you squat,” he says.
 “You don’t want to make the mistake of squatting too heavy, which could lead to injury if done improperly.”
 Combining too-heavy squats with improper form could also lead to muscle imbalances, Herbst warns.
 (Try working on your form and mobility by doing the duck walk exercise—here’s how.)

-Once you have the proper technique down, incorporating additional lower body moves such as lunges will help bring the biggest glute gains.
+Once you have the proper technique down, incorporating additional lower-body moves such as lunges will help bring the biggest glute gains.
 And in addition to a stronger and larger butt, Osharenko says squats are especially great compound moves that can help you gain power, increase core stability, and improve joint health and flexibility.
 In other words, all the more reason to squat it out.
 If you’re looking for the exercises that turn up the burn, check out these workouts that torch the most calories.